kragen/derctuo/markdown/hot-fabrication.md

 ------------------------

-Another potentially interesting powder-bed 3-D printable end product, which I didn't appreciate at the time, is the possibility of printing in yttria-stabilized cubic zirconia.
+Another potentially interesting powder-bed 3-D printable end product, which I didn’t appreciate at the time, is the possibility of printing in yttria-stabilized cubic zirconia.
 This could be done either by sintering or fusing a bed or green body of powder of the ceramic with any of the thermite compositions described above, or, more